 For REALTORS® and their clients, this provision is doubly significant.
 First, included in the permanent increase of this legislation are three types of investment in real property - namely, qualified leasehold improvement property, qualified restaurant property, and qualified retail improvement property.
-Though limited in scope, the increased expensing afforded by the Act will incentivize the remodeling or rebuilding of many business properties in your district and throughout the nation, thus creating new jobs and increasing business activity in both the improved spaces and those surrounding them.
+Though limited in scope, the increased expensing afforded by the Act will incentivize the remodeling or rebuilding of many business properties in every Ways and Means Member's district and throughout the nation, thus creating new jobs and increasing business activity in both the improved spaces and those surrounding them.